 The three manipulations affected perceived regret for action-inaction.
-Past-behavior normality had the largest effect (F(1, 395) = 128.73, p < .001, $\eta^2 p = .15$ ; d = .75), followed by social-norms normality (F(1, 395) = 49.84, p < .001, $\eta^2 p = .11$ ; d = .63), and expectation normality (F(1, 395) = 37.65, p < .001, $\eta^2 p = .05$ ; d = .39).
-The classic action-effect was weakened by all normality manipulations, yet the results deviated from the predicted pattern of results from Experiments 1 to 3 in the pre-registered hypothesis.
-The effect-size patterns from Experiments 1 to 3 manipulating only two types of normality in each experiment showed socialnorms normality to have the strongest effect-size, followed by expectations normality effect-size, and with the weakest effect for past-behavior normality.
-I pre-registered this effect-size pattern and expected that it would generalize to an experiment in which the three types are manipulated together.
-However, the effect-size pattern in Experiment 4 in which I manipulated the three types of normality together showed that the strongest effect-size was for past-behavior normality, followed by the social-norms normality effect-size, with the weakest effect size for expectations normality.
+Past-behaviour normality had the largest effect (F(1, 395) = 128.73, p < .001, $\eta^2 p = .15$; d= .75), followed by social-norms normality (F(1, 395)= 49.84, p < .001, $\eta^2 p = .11$; d = .63), and expectation normality $(F(1, 395) = 37.65, p < .001, \eta^2 p = .05; d$ = .39).
+The classic action-effect was weakened by all normality manipulations, yet the results deviated from the predicted pattern of results from Experiments 1-3 in the pre-registered hypothesis.
+The effect-size patterns from Experiments 1-3 manipulating only two types of normality in each experiment showed social-norms normality to have the strongest effect-size, followed by expectations normality effectsize, and with the weakest effect for past-behaviour normality.
+I pre-registered this effect-size pattern and expected that it would generalise to an experiment in which the three types are manipulated together.
+However, the effect-size pattern in Experiment 4 in which I manipulated the three types of normality together showed that the strongest effect-size was for past-behaviour normality, followed by the socialnorms normality effect-size, with the weakest effect size for expectations normality.